 In this way, "FleGs" will widen the applications of efficient and resource-conserving cogeneration by making the deployment of these power plants more flexible.
 Especially increasing, non-demand-driven capacities in the generation pool, for instance in growing offshore wind farms, impose greater flexibility requirements on other power stations.

 Key component: High-temperature thermal storage facility

 In April 2012, RWE commissioned a new trial plant at the innovation centre at Niederaussem.
-Here we test if and which natural stones are suitable for the process.
-Above all, different volcanic rocks are being explored.
+Here we tested if and which natural stones are suitable for the process.
+Above all, different volcanic rocks were being explored.

 The use of this innovative technology improves the security of supply of heat and electricity produced in CCGT/CHP plants.
 At the same time, demand-driven, market-oriented power generation improves the revenue situation and renders the economic efficiency of cogeneration more attractive.
 The target group for marketing the newly developed thermal storage facility, besides power stations, is industrial plants and municipal utilities.

 The market environment for storage technologies has become more difficult since the completion of the "CHP Heat Storage (FleGs)" project.
 This is due, above all, to the decreasing value of storage facilities on the electricity market.
 Nevertheless, we will continue to explore this issue, for instance in a joint investigation with a company from the food industry, which was launched in the autumn of 2015.
 The aim of this investigation is to ascertain to what extent high-temperature thermal storage facilities, in the current market environment, are an attractive option for more flexibility in existing CHP plants, taking the Company's demand for energy into account..